-- (2) does business or seeks to do business (i) with the member or officer or (ii) in the case of an employee, with the employee or with the member, officer, State agency, or other employee directing the employee; - (3) conducts activities regulated (i) by the member or officer or (ii) in the case of an employee, by the employee or by the member, officer, State agency, or other employee directing the employee; - (4) has interests that may be substantially affected by the performance or non-performance of the official duties of the member, officer, or employee; - (5) is registered or required to be registered with the Secretary of State under the Lobbyist Registration Act, except that an entity not otherwise a prohibited source does not become a prohibited source merely because a registered lobbyist is one of its members or serves on its board of directors; or - (6) is an agent of, a spouse of, or an immediate family member who is living with a "prohibited source".
-55
+(2) does business or seeks to do business (i) with the member or officer or (ii) in the case of an employee, with the employee or with the member, officer, State agency, or other employee directing the employee;

+(3) conducts activities regulated (i) by the member or officer or (ii) in the case of an employee, by the employee or by the member, officer, State agency, or other employee directing the employee;

+(4) has interests that may be substantially affected by the performance or non-performance of the official duties of the member, officer, or employee;

+(5) is registered or required to be registered with the Secretary of State under the Lobbyist Registration Act, except that an entity not otherwise a prohibited source does not become a prohibited source merely because a registered lobbyist is one of its members or serves on its board of directors; or

+(6) is an agent of, a spouse of, or an immediate family member who is living with a "prohibited source".95

-The Act also defines "gift" broadly, to include any good, service, or other tangible or intangible thing of value-even a loan.
-Any "gift" as so defined, from a "prohibited source" as defined above, to a legislator, employee in the legislative branch, or spouse or family member living with any such person, presumptively violates the Act.
-But the Act has 12 exceptions for types of gifts that are unlikely to involve impropriety.
+The Act also defines "gift" broadly, to include any good, service, or other tangible or intangible thing of value-even a loan.96 Accepting any "gift" as so defined, from a "prohibited source" as defined above, that is made to a legislator, an employee in the legislative branch, or a spouse or family member living with any such person, presumptively violates the Act.
+Intentionally soliciting such a gift also presumptively violates the Act.97 But the Act has 12 exceptions for types of gifts that are unlikely to involve impropriety.
 Those exceptions are summarized below.
-In the event of uncertainty about any of them, the actual statutory list of exceptions should be consulted.
+In the event of uncertainty, the actual statutory list of exceptions98 should be consulted.
+Caucus ethics officers can also provide guidance on such matters.